eldstal/uware/README.md

 ## Game execution
 The `run` program in your game directory is invoked in the game directory by the launcher.
-The command line contains exactly one argument, the path to the launcher's `game.conf` with settings the game should respect (if applicable).
+The command line contains exactly one argument, the path to the launcher's `game_config.json` with settings the game should respect (if applicable).

 ## Game completion